 JS: I love trying steakhouses I’ve never been to and then comparing and contrasting them.
 So far, I’ve successfully crossed off my list: Peter Luger, Keens, Gallaghers, Ruth’s Chris, Westside Steakhouse and Wolfgang’s.
 So keep an eye out for me steakhouses, I’m comin’ for ya!

-PRODUCTION PHOTOS BY JENNY ANDERSON (SOLO SHOT) & JOAN MARCUS (WITH ERIKA HENNINGSEN)
+Photography by: PRODUCTION PHOTOS BY JENNY ANDERSON (SOLO SHOT) & JOAN MARCUS (WITH ERIKA HENNINGSEN)